RavEngine/RavEngine/README.md

    - CMake
    - Host requirements:
       - macOS: Xcode 15.3+
-      - Windows: Visual Studio 2022 with Desktop Development in C++ module
+      - Windows: Visual Studio 2022 with the "Desktop Development in C++" and "Game Development in C++" modules
       - Linux: clang 16 or later (recommended) or gcc 13 or later
 - Linux
    - ninja (recommended) or make